 Delivery lorries (known as cars) parked in a series of bomb sites to the north of Stamford Street; Sail Street housed Motor Engineers covering the servicing, repair & cleaning of the firms transport fleet & was alongside and in arches under the south side of Waterloo station and approaches; Lambeth Mews housed Engineers stores in converted stables(?) at rear of Lambeth Walk branch ; Offices/ Labs –various addresses in the western end of Southwark Street, 115 & 119 & a rifle range near to the Eastern end of Southwark Street for the Sainsbury Staff Association Rifle club, descended from the company’s Home Guard unit!

 The railway layout is based on a small layout built by British Railway Modelling magazine called Ruston Quays & featured in several editions September/October 2015 and early 2016.

 The layout size as planned in British Railway Modelling was 1830 x 530 split into two sections each 915 x 530

 Another consideration is to use Tim Horn baseboard kits to form a baseboard in two sections to speed up the building process.

-It has been agreed to be one of the layouts to be built for and followed by the Liphook U3A Building A Model Railway Layout Group 2017- see the page on this website
+It had been considered to be one of the layouts to be built for and followed by the Liphook U3A Building A Model Railway Layout Group 2017- subsequently renamed Milland Valley Railway Modellers- see the page on this website

-Not a lot currently- I have an end of October deadline for East Hants Link so when that’s achieved its on with this layout with a more conventional baseboard arrangement and a scale I am more conversant with.
+Not a lot currently- I have an end of October 2019 deadline for East Hants Link so if that’s achieved this is one for consideration as the next group layout in a scale I am more conversant with.